The Puppetoon Movie: Home video

-The 2013 Blu-ray also includes the following short films previously unavailable on home video (all of which sublicensed by Puppetoons' original distributor Paramount): The Oscar-nominated And to Think That I Saw It on Mulberry Street, The 500 Hats of Bartholomew Cubbins, Sky Princess, Rhapsody in Wood, Date with Duke, Jasper and the Beanstalk, and Rhythm in the Ranks.
+The 2013 Blu-ray also includes the following short films previously unavailable on home video (all sublicensed by Puppetoons' original distributor Paramount): The Oscar-nominated And to Think That I Saw It on Mulberry Street, The 500 Hats of Bartholomew Cubbins, Sky Princess, Rhapsody in Wood, Date with Duke, Jasper and the Beanstalk, and Rhythm in the Ranks.
 In addition, the Blu-ray also includes The Great Rupert which was produced by George Pal and the documentary The Fantasy Film Worlds of George Pal.

 A DVD edition from B2MP was released in 2013.

 Reception

 The film received mixed to positive reviews.

 Awards

 George Pal's Puppetoon body of work was recognized by a Special Oscar at the 16th Academy Awards in 1944.
 Pal received the Special Oscar "for the development of novel methods and techniques in the production of short subjects known as Puppetoons".